rob-x-ai/libre-webui-dev/docs/08-PLUGIN_ARCHITECTURE.md

 - Access Mistral for efficient processing
 - Use GitHub Models for free premium access
 - Leverage Google Gemini for advanced capabilities
+- Use OpenRouter for access to 300+ models from multiple providers
 - All from the same chat interface

 ### **Easy Model Switching**
 - Compare responses from different models
 - Switch providers mid-conversation
 - Test which AI works best for your tasks
-- Access 207+ models across 6 major providers
+- Access 500+ models across 7 major providers

 ### **Reliable Fallbacks**
 - If one service is unavailable, automatically use another